MiloBg/Beautiful-Cities/README.md

 # Beautiful-Cities
 Webpage presenting beautiful cities and ways to travel.
 Mostly HTML and CSS with some JS.
 Contains a small gallery and contact form.

 ### Link
 https://milobg.github.io/Beautiful-Cities/

+### To Do:
+Make it responsive to all screen sizes